fredcamps/cookiecutter-pypackage/CONTRIBUTING.rst

    .. code-block:: bash

-        $ tox
+        $ poetry run tox

-   If you are missing flake8, pytest and/or tox, just `pip install` them into your virtualenv.
+   If you are missing flake8, pytest and/or tox, just `poetry add` on your env.

 ::